Chapter 8

 • Collection efficiency

-Aesthetics WAC 51-50-009 of the State Building Code requires all local jurisdictions to require all new buildings provide for the storage of recyclable and compostable materials and solid waste.
-The storage area shall be designed to meet the needs of the occupancy, efficiency of pickup, and shall be available to occupants and haulers.
-The City of Olympia requires at least 50 percent of the space for all solid waste materials be dedicated to recycling and composting storage, and the remaining 50 percent is for garbage.
+WAC 51-50-009 of the State Building Code requires all local jurisdictions to require that space be provided for the storage of recycled materials, compost, and solid waste for all new buildings.
+Applicants shall design the storage area to meet the needs of the occupancy, efficiency of pickup, and shall be available to occupants and haulers.
+The City of Olympia requires at least 60 percent of the space for all solid waste materials be dedicated to recyclable material, corrugated cardboard, and compostable organic materials storage.
+The remaining 40 percent is for garbage.
+Container capacity in cubic yards shall also meet the same 60/40 ratio, at a minimum.

-Waste ReSources provides for collection and disposal of all solid waste and recycling generated from all occupied residential premises within the City a minimum of once every two weeks; and solid waste generated by commercial businesses, mixed-use and multi-family a minimum of once per week.
-Table 1 lists a variety of collection services, by waste stream, with the City-provided carts, dumpsters, drop boxes, and client-owned compactors.
+The Waste ReSources Utility of City of Olympia is the section empowered to provide the collection and disposal of solid waste and recycling within the city (OMC 13.12.040).
+The City’s utility provides collection services to residential an non-residential customers, including construction and demolition.
+Table 1 lists a variety of collection services, by waste stream, with the City-provided carts, dumpsters, drop boxes, and customer-owned compactors.

 Figure 1: Tilt frame drop box “roll-off” truck